AIDevStart

 Agentic AI penetration testing tool that continuously discovers and validates vulnerabilities with autonomous attack simulations.

-Beagle Security Beagle Security is an Agentic AI penetration testing platform designed to secure web applications, APIs (REST & GraphQL), and complex business logic workflows.
-Unlike traditional DAST scanners, Beagle Security utilizes an AI agent trained on over 350,000 penetration testing workflow...
+Beagle Security is an Agentic AI penetration testing platform designed to secure web applications, APIs (REST & GraphQL), and complex business logic workflows.
+Unlike traditional DAST scanners, Beagle Security utilizes an AI agent trained on over 350,000 penetration testing workflows to simulate human-like attacks, reducing false positives and identifying deep-seated vulnerabilities.

 Feature-by-Feature Comparison